Best Android Phones: Q3 2016by Matt Humrick on September 28, 2016 10:00 AM EST

-As the most widely known line of Android flagship smartphones, I don't think the Galaxy S series needs any introduction.
-This year marked the release of the Galaxy S7, the seventh flagship Android phone from Samsung if you're ignore derivative smartphones like the Galaxy S Edge series.
-The Galaxy S7 represents Samsung making important changes to the design and feature set that they arrived at with the Galaxy S6.
-The design is very similar to the Galaxy S6, but Samsung has tweaked the curvature of the back, edges, and cover glass to make the phone significantly more ergonomic.
-The chassis does get thicker and heavier, which allowed for a significant reduction to the camera hump on the S6, as well as a larger battery.
+Earlier this year, Samsung released its seventh generation Galaxy S series.
+The Galaxy S7 improves upon the design and features of the popular Galaxy S6.
+The design is very similar, but Samsung has tweaked the curvature of the back, edges, and cover glass to make the phone significantly more ergonomic.
+The chassis does get thicker and heavier, but this allows for a significant reduction to the camera hump and an increase in battery capacity.

 To further muddy the waters, there are areas where HTC and Samsung trade blows.
 While Samsung’s camera is clearly faster, HTC often has better detail in their images, especially at the center of the frame but the Galaxy S7 has better detail at the edge of the frame.
 Noise reduction tends to be a bit less heavy-handed and sharpening artifacts aren’t nearly as strong as it is on the Galaxy S7.
 HTC’s larger sensor also means that it’s possible to get actual dSLR-like bokeh with macro shots, which is honestly something that I’ve never seen before in any smartphone camera ever.